daokunzhang/UPPSNE/README.md

 Contact: Daokun Zhang (daokunzhang2015@gmail.com)

 This is the updated implenmentation.
-Different from the original version trained by gradient descent, this version is trained by stochastic gradient descent, which is more effient.
+Different from the original version trained by gradient descent, this version is trained by stochastic gradient descent, which is more efficient.

 The model is trained as follows: